Anthonymm0994/ch10-1553-flightgen/README.md

 ## Architecture

-The system follows a clean, modular architecture with clear separation between the core library and user interfaces:
+The system follows a modular architecture with separation between the core library and user interfaces:

 ```mermaid
 graph TB